 Given Java Mission Control is packaged and shipped with the Oracle JDK, it’s surprising only 17.1% of respondents use it.
 I would expect the biggest issue around Java Mission Control is awareness.
 Even today when I ask how many people even know about it less than half of a room at a conference room will put their hands up.
 The tool fared reasonably well in the survey, finding an average of 5 performance issues per release.

 3. Custom In-House Tools (Used by 20.6% of respondents)

 If you wanted to write custom tools to test your application, you need to be able to trust their results.
-To trust your tool’s results, you have to be smart enough to write the tool, taking account of all performance intricacies which existing Java profilers have spent years phasing out.
+To trust your tool’s results, you have to be smart enough to write the tool, taking account of all performance intricacies that existing Java profilers have spent years fine-tuning.
 Often this is more scenario based testing that writing an actual tool, but 1 in 5 people use their own tooling, which finds more bugs than other profilers.

 2. JProfiler (Used by 25.7% of respondents)

 JProfiler is a comprehensive Java code profiling tool for Java SE and Java EE applications with plugins for all major IDEs which provides enhanced analysis of the collected profile data.
 As with any profiler, the CPU profiling is perhaps the most important and useful thing you can get from JProfiler.
 Additionally, JProfiler can show a call graph view, where the methods are represented by colored rectangles that provide instant visual feedback about where the slow code resides in the method call chains, making bottlenecks easier to find.
 Memory profiling with JProfiler can also be tuned to get more or less detail, for more data or to help to reduce the performance overhead.
 It can collect, analyze and render snapshots of the heap created with HPROF.